-Through the first 9 chapters thus far we have mostly covered the part Islam plays in end times Bible prophecy.
-Because Islam is so tightly woven into Bible prophecy, you have not heard the end of it yet, but the remaining chapters will mostly pertain to the return of our Lord Jesus Christ.
-Just as the Bible focuses on our Lord Jesus Christ who is the Word of God, so does Bible prophecy.
-Our Lord commanded us to “watch” many times, and it is Bible prophecy that tells us what to watch for.
-There are many that take His warning to “watch” to mean that we must be attentive to our works and to make sure that we are Holy even as He is Holy.
-While there is nothing wrong with this and it is extremely advisable, it is not what our Lord meant when He told us to “watch.”
+Up to this point, we have mostly covered the part Islam plays in end times Bible prophecy.
+Because Islam plays such a significant role in Bible Prophecy, you have not heard the end of it yet, but the remaining chapters will mostly pertain to the return of our Lord Jesus Christ.
+Just as one can find our Lord Jesus Christ throughout the Word of God, so it is with Bible prophecy.
+Our Lord commanded us to “watch” many times, and it is Bible prophecy that tells us when to watch, where to watch, and for what we should be watching.
+Many today believe and teach we should take His warning to watch to mean that we must be attentive to our works and to make sure that we are Holy even as He is Holy.
+While there can be no argument that we should indeed strive to that end, it is not what our Lord meant when He told us to watch

-According to Strong’s Greek Dictionary the Greek word used for watch is “grēgoreō.”
-It is the very same word used for “to be vigilant.”
-In Greek, not only are the words “watch” and “vigilant” interchangeable, but the meaning remains the same in both the literal and figurative definitions.
-According to Webster’s 1913 Unabridged English Dictionary vigilant means “Attentive to discover and avoid danger.”
-This is one command our Lord gave us that we will be sorry we did not pay more attention to.
+According to Strong’s Greek Dictionary, the Greek word used for watch is “grēgoreō,” which is the very same word used to be vigilant.
+In Greek, not only are the words watch and vigilant interchangeable, but the meaning remains the same in both the literal and figurative definitions.
+According to Webster’s 1913 Unabridged English Dictionary, vigilant means “Attentive to discover and avoid danger.”
+That should be an eye-opener to many, and it is one command our Lord gave us that we will indeed be sorry we did not pay more attention.
+The reason for this should become quite evident to you as you go through the remaining chapters of this book.

-This is why we will be exploring the 70 Weeks of Daniel 9.
-The common interpretation of this prophecy has continued to take us down the wrong road and has really messed up many followers of Jesus Christ.
-What is being taught today is so distorted that what today’s disciple of Jesus Christ believes about Bible Prophecy is the exact opposite of what the Word of God actually says.
-Today’s prophecy teaching is so out of phase that Christendom is looking for things that will never be and thus our Lord will come upon them as “a thief in the night.”
-So little attention has been paid to Bible Prophecy that today’s Christian is not aware that it is the “dead church” that He will come upon as a thief.
-Neither do they know that because of this the church of today is going to miss the Rapture of His saints.
-This will probably not sound right to you, but this will be very thoroughly proven in this books commentary on Matthew 24 and Matthew 25.
+The conventional interpretation of the 70 weeks of Daniel 9 is an excellent example of how false teaching becomes accepted even though it has no Biblical foundation.
+The wrong interpretation of this prophecy along with the incorrect interpretation of the 4th Kingdom of Nebuchadnezzar’s dream, continues to take us down the wrong road and continue to lead many followers of Jesus Christ astray.
+The Bible Prophecy taught today is so distorted that what today’s disciple of Jesus Christ believes regarding Bible Prophecy does not even resemble what the Word of God is saying.
+Today’s prophecy teaching is either non-existent or so far out of phase that it has Christendom looking for things that will never be.
+Because of this, our Lord will come upon them as a thief in the night.
+We give so little attention to Bible Prophecy that today’s Christian is not aware that it is the dead church that He will come upon as a thief in the night.
+Neither do they understand the “Parable of the Ten Virgins” or the “Letter to the Church at Laodicea” which tells us the church of today is going to miss the Rapture of His saints.
+That will probably not sit well with many reading this for reasons previously mentioned, but this will be proven thoroughly in the upcoming commentaries on Matthew 24 and Matthew 25.

 End Times Bible Prophecy

-Even though these exact periods of time are used more than once, they do not speak to, nor do they reveal the same events.
-In other words, the 42 month period of time used in Revelation 11 is not the same 42 month period of time used in Revelation 12.
-By making the time periods the same but the events of the time periods different, our Lord has provided us with a second witness so that we are able to confirm both our time period and our understanding of the text are correct.
-However, that does not mean it is not possible to connect a period of time to a beginning and ending event that seem to be correct but are not.
-In fact, this is what has been happening for hundreds of years in Christendom.
-We have come up with prophetic interpretations that sound very good and are accepted by the vast majority of Christians, but they are completely wrong.
-Remember, all the dates must fit together correctly and fit history correctly or there is an error in the interpretation.
+Even though these lengths of time appear more than once, they do not necessarily speak to the same events.
+In other words, the forty-two-month length of time used in Revelation 11 is not the same forty-two-month length of time used in Revelation 13.
+By making the lengths of time the same but the events different, our Lord has provided us with a second witness, so we can confirm both our length of time and our understanding of the text are correct.
+However, that does not mean it is not possible to connect a length of time to a beginning and ending event that looks to be correct but is not.
+There are many examples of this type of error taking place in Christendom for hundreds of years.
+We have come up with prophetic interpretations that sound very good and are accepted by the vast majority of Christians, but they are entirely wrong.
+Remember, all the dates must fit together correctly and fit history correctly, or there is an error in the interpretation.

-A premier example of what is meant by this can be found in the widely accepted theory of a supposedly coming 7 year tribulation period at the end of time.
-An overwhelming majority of our present day Bible teachers and books on Bible prophecy proclaim this 7 year tribulation period which is divided into two 3½ year periods.
-The first 3½ years is a period of tribulation with the second 3½ years being a time of “great” tribulation.
-This false interpretation is based on Daniel’s 70 weeks, which is further endorsed by an incorrect interpretation of the first three verses of Revelation 11.
+We find a premier example of what is meant by this in the widely accepted theory of a coming seven-year tribulation period at the end of time.
+An overwhelming majority of our present-day Bible teachers and books on Bible prophecy proclaim this seven-year tribulation period, which then is divided into two 3½ year periods.
+The first 3½ years is a period of tribulation with the second 3½ years being a time of great tribulation.
+They base this false interpretation on the last week of Daniel’s 70 weeks, which is further endorsed by an incorrect interpretation of the first three verses of Revelation 11.
 They take the 1260 days of Revelation 11 and make that 3½ years of tribulation and the 42 months of Revelation 11 to be the other 3½ years of tribulation.
-There are a whole lot of problems with this interpretation that needs to be understood correctly or you will be looking for things that will never happen, even though our Lord has furnished us with everything we need to know regarding the correct interpretation.
+There are a whole lot of problems with these interpretations that need to be understood correctly, or you will be looking for things that will never happen, even though our Lord has furnished us with everything we need to know regarding the correct interpretation.

-First, and not most importantly, 1260 days are not 42 months.
+The first problem with this interpretation is 1260 days are not 42 months.
 Yes, 42 months is 3½ years, but 1260 days is not.
-If you take 1260 days and divide it by 30 days which is an average month, you do come up with an answer of 42 months or 3½ years.
-While this works out in this way, do not forget we are talking specifically about a 1260 day period.
-There are absolutely no instances that one can count off 1260 days and come up with a value of exactly 42 months.
-You will be more than 2 weeks off every time you do the calculation.
-However one can find many instances where there are 1279 days in 42 months.
-So while one can assign a 30 day value to a month, one cannot assign a 1260 day period to 42 months.
-It simply does not work out.
+If you take 1260 days and divide it by 30 days, which is an average month, you do come up with an answer of 42 months or 3½ years.
+While this works out in this manner, do not forget we are talking specifically about 1260 days.
+There are absolutely no instances in which one can count off 1260 days and come up with a value of exactly 42 months.
+You will be almost three weeks off every time you do the calculation.
+However, one can find many instances where there are 1279 days in 42 months.
+So while one can assign a 30-day value to a month, one cannot assign 1260 days to 42 months.
+It just does not work out.
 If our Lord meant the two periods to be the same, He would have used the 1260 days or 42 months twice.
 To do anything else would cause great confusion, which is what we have now because of our lack of knowledge.
+Remember, chapter 3 demonstrated that whenever the Bible uses ordinary time values such as hour, day, week, month, and year, you must first convert them to days, and the days then to years.
+(Unless the conversion leaves you with a time value that is less than a year.)

-A second problem with this 7 year tribulation period theory is that its foundation is nowhere in the Bible.
-This theory comes from Daniel chapter 9 which is the chapter of scripture concerning Daniel’s 70 weeks.
-They believe there is a missing week in this prophecy, so they take that week, split it in half and put it at the end of time.
-They then take that 7 years (1 week) and build end times Bible prophecy around it.
+A second problem with this seven-year tribulation period theory as interpreted from the 70 weeks of Daniel 9 is that its foundation is nowhere in the Bible.
+This theory puts forth the teaching that the final week of the 70 weeks is missing, so they take this missing week, split it in half and put it at the end of time.
+They then take these seven years (1 week) and build end times Bible prophecy around them, which many believe takes place throughout much of the book of Revelation.

-The problem with this is that there is not a week missing.
-If you read this portion of scripture closely, it does not come out and say the 70th week specifically, but it does read; “And he shall confirm the covenant with many for one week: and in the midst of the week.”
+The problem with this is there is not a week missing.
+If you read this portion of scripture carefully, it does not come out and say the 70th week specifically, but it does read; “And he shall confirm the covenant with many for one week: and in the midst of the week.”
 What week?
-It has to be the 70th week because the previous 69 weeks were previously explained and accounted for.
+It has to be the 70th week because the previous 69 weeks were previously accounted for and explained.

 The third problem with this theory is that it is not backed up by any other portion of scripture.
 As mentioned previously, our Lord requires more than one witness.